Maruthi1225/whisper-study-buddy/README.md

 ## 🛠️ How to Connect to OmniDimension
 Go to https://www.omnidim.io

---Create an account and set up an agent
+- Create an account and set up an agent

---Customize your voice, behavior, and persona
+- Customize your voice, behavior, and persona

---Grab your widget script (like above)
+- Grab your widget script (like above)

---Paste it into your HTML page — and done! 🚀
+- Paste it into your HTML page — and done! 🚀

---You can also use their Python SDK (from omnidimension import Client) to manage agents programmatically.
+- You can also use their Python SDK (from omnidimension import Client) to manage agents programmatically.

 ---
 ## 🤝 Built for Vibe-a-thon